-The Bombay as we know it in the U.S. was developed by a cat breeder by the name of Nikki Horner, who sought to create a cat breed that looked like a miniature panther.
-Although it took her many years, meticulous planned breedings between the Burmese and the American Shorthair cat eventually resulted in a breed that looked a lot like a Burmese, but with a jet-black coat.
-Horner chose the name Bombay as a nod to India’s black panther, her inspiration for creating the new breed.
+The Bombay was developed by a US cat breeder named Nikki Horner, who sought to create a cat breed that looked like a miniature panther.
+Although it took her many years, meticulously planned breedings of Burmese and American shorthair cats eventually resulted in a breed that bears the muscular build of a Burmese with a jet-black coat.
+Horner chose the name Bombay as a nod to India’s storied black panther (think: Bagheera from the Jungle Book), which was her inspiration for creating the new breed.

 The Bombay was accepted for championship status with the Cat Fanciers Association in 1976.
 The International Cat Association accepted the Bombay in 1979.
-Today, the Bombay breed standards still permits outcrosses to either sable Burmese or black American Shorthairs.
+Today, the Bombay breed standards permit out-crosses with either sable Burmese or black American shorthairs.

 Bombay Cat Care

 Scratching is a natural behavior that’s good for all cats’ physical and mental health, but you want to show your cat the right places to scratch (not the couch!).
-Offer your Bombay a variety of acceptable surfaces for scratching, including vertical surfaces like scratching posts or cat trees, and horizontal surfaces like cardboard or sisal scratchers that lie on the floor.
+Offer your Bombay a variety of acceptable surfaces for scratching, including vertical surfaces (scratching posts or cat trees) and horizontal surfaces (cardboard or sisal scratchers that lie on the floor).